kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

   - "Graph Database"
   - Somehow focuses on relationships between data (not sure what exactly this means yet)

+### CAP Theorem
+The CAP Theorem (or Brewer's Theorem) says that in a partitioned system, there is a trade-off between consistency and availability, where:
+- Consistency = Every read receives the most recent write OR an error
+- Availability = Every request receives a non-error response, but it's not guaranteed it's the most recent write

+Note: I think this is because partitioned systems that can be reading and writing to multiple copies of the data simultaneously.
+When a read request comes in, the system can either choose to prioritize **eventual consistency** (i.e., making sure the system is entirely updated) or **availability** (i.e., returning the local value- without waiting for confirmation from the rest of the system that this value is the most up-to-date).

+*Note from Udacity instructor: the tradeoff between consistency and availability is most relevant for partitioned (vs. non-partitioned) systems because partitioned systems can experience network failure between nodes.
+In these situations, the node being queried must decide whether to give errors until the connection is re-established or to give the local values, which may not be consistent.*

+The PACELC Theorem expanded on CAP by noting that even in the absence of a partitioned systems, a trade-off exists between consistency and **latency** (not sure what this really looks like in a traditional SQL DBS though - maybe since most of them are designed to never sacrifice consistency)

+*Interesting note: Blockchain technology prioritizes availability- by requiring a certain number of 'confirmations', but not waiting for confirmations from all systems*

 ### Introduction to Apache Cassandra
 **Glossary**
 - Keyspace = collection of tables